polysun/NNEAE/README.md

 # NNEPE
-The detailed data informtion and experiments of NNGEP
+The detailed data informtion and experiments of NNEPE